difurung/The-README-Generator/README.md

 ## Description

-This application was designed to be a readme generator using JSnode and Inquirer.
+This application was designed to be a README generator using JSNode and Inquirer.
 All that is needed is to answer a few questions and it will generate a markdown template with the added information.

 ## Installation